oshwa/certification-mark/README.md

 ## Unique code

 The unique IDs [announced here](https://www.oshwa.org/2016/10/07/announcing-the-oshwa-open-source-hardware-certification-program/) are now included in the mark, optionally, as shown in the example above.
-This uses a 2-letter country code plus a 4-digit unique identifier.
+This uses a 2-letter country code plus a 6-digit unique identifier.
+Licensees can choose to use the entire UID (e.g. US000001) or a shortened UID that removes the placeholding zeros (e.g. US1).

 # Usage